I Want to Tell You Love: A Critical Edition

 About the Editors

-Eric Schmaltz is a scholar, poet, editor, and instructor of Canadian Literature and Creative Writing.
+Eric Schmaltz is a scholar, poet, editor, and educator.
 His research has focused on experimental and avant-garde Canadian literatures.
 He is the author of Surfaces.

 Christopher Doody is a scholar whose work has focused on book history and mid-twentieth century authorship in Canada.
 With Suzanne Bailey, he is the co-editor of the revised edition of P.K.
 Page’s Brazilian Journal.